TOLOSAT/flight-software/doc/technical-specifications/SALAMI.md

 This is why SALAMI must regularly :
 - Check for the presence of TC and then execute it or them if there are any.
-- Check for MISO or CARNE mode change request.
+- Check for MISO or CARNE mode change requests.
 - Check the life messages of other tasks.
 - Reset the system watchdog